andrealopezpalomeque/viaje-grupo/PROJECT_INSTRUCTIONS.md

 - **Currency**: Format all money as `$ 1.234,00` (ES-AR locale) but store as standard Integers/Floats

 ### Bot Logic Rules (The "Smart" Part)
-- **Currency Handling**: If user types "50", assume USD (or base currency).
-If user types "5000 ars", backend must convert to USD base using a static or live rate
+- **Currency Handling**: If user types "50", assume ARS (base currency).
+If a different currency is provided (e.g., "10 usd" or "100 brl"), convert to ARS using a static or live rate while keeping the entered amount/currency for display
 - **Correction**: If a user makes a mistake, they should be able to delete via UI, not WhatsApp (keep WhatsApp logic simple: Write Only)

 ## Scaling Plan